 2. Find the right platform

-Now that you know where your moneymaking potential lies, find the right Internet site to help you market it to the world.
+Now that you know where your moneymaking potential lies, find the right website to help you market it to the world.

 This is by no means an exhaustive list, but here are several sites worth considering:

-- If you have a car and are comfortable giving strangers a ride, Uber, Lyft and Sidecar may be for you.
+- If you have a car and are comfortable giving strangers a ride, sites like Lyft and Uber may be for you.

-- DogVacay and Rover are two sites that may be perfect for pet sitters and dog walkers.
+- Rover may be perfect for pet sitters and dog walkers.

-- Etsy, iCraftGifts, UncommonGoods and ArtFire are among the most popular places to sell handcrafted items.
+- Etsy is among the most popular places to sell handcrafted items.

 - Ebay and Craigslist can, of course, be used to sell just about anything under the sun.
-You can post services on Craigslist.
 To maximize eBay’s potential, read our article on buying and selling for profit.

 3. Charge what you are worth